Sophie Lee: Personal life

 Born in Newcastle, New South Wales, her family did not have a TV in the house as her father, a philosophy professor at the University of Newcastle, preferred more intellectual pursuits.
 She attended the local public school in Dudley, Newcastle, and St Mary's Convent school.
 She completed year 12 at St Francis Xavier's College, Hamilton, in 1986, achieving academic excellence.
-She appeared in a school production of "Frankenstein", playing Baron Frankenstein.
+She appeared in a school production of Frankenstein, playing Baron Frankenstein.
 She moved to Sydney at age 18 for her career.
 When working at GTV-9 in the early 1990s, she lived in St Kilda, Victoria.

 For six years up to early 2000, she was the partner of Melbourne comedian Mick Molloy, regularly appearing on his nationally syndicated radio show.

 In 2002 she married Anthony Freedman and stated that she would be converting to Judaism.
 The couple have a daughter, Edie, and two sons, Tom and Jack.
+Edie is named after Andy Warhol muse Edie Sedgwick.